1957: “All Shook Up” by Elvis Presley went to #1 on the Billboard and Cash Box singles charts for the first of eight weeks.

 1967: Nancy and Frank Sinatra were at #1 on the UK singles chart with “Somethin’ Stupid,” making them the only father and daughter to have a chart topping single as a team.
 Two days later, the record topped the chart in America for the first of four weeks.

 1967: During the middle of the Cold War, The Rolling Stones played their first gig behind the Iron Curtain at Warsaw’s Congress Hall in Poland.
 During their European tour, the Stones had been eager to contribute to their controversial reputation and do a show in Moscow, though those plans fell through.
-Despite the band’s rowdy reputation, Poland’s monopolistic, state-owned concert agency allowed to perform in the country.
+Despite the band’s rowdy reputation, Poland’s monopolistic, state-owned concert agency allowed them to perform in the country.
 Riot police were called in to deal the two thousand people that showed up hoping to get themselves tickets.
 Most, however, had been distributed for free among communist party members and their families.

 1970: Diana Ross & the Supremes released Farewell.
 The album was recorded over the course of the group’s final engagement together at the New Frontier Hotel and Casino in Las Vegas.
 The final show, included on the LP, marked Diana Ross’ penultimate performance with fellow Supremes members Mary Wilson and Cindy Birdsong and at the end of the performance, new lead singer Jean Terrell was introduced onstage.